marek-stoj/lost-in-translation/Less Is More/Foreword by E. F. Schumacher.md

 LESS IS MORE?
-What is it?
+What is this?
 Is it the mathematics of _Alice in Wonderland_?